ladit/astro-blog-zozo/src/content/posts/getting-started.md

 ### comments

 Post comments is powered by [giscus](https://github.com/giscus/giscus).
-So your blog visitors should login to Github to leave a comment.
+So your blog visitors should login Github to leave a comment.
 Follow instructions [here](https://giscus.app/) to initialize your Github repo, install giscus app, enable discussion and get your parameters to fill in `src/config.ts: GiscusConfig`.

 To restrict the domains that can load giscus with your repository's discussions, rename `giscus.example.json` to `giscus.json` and modify it.
 Document is [here](https://github.com/giscus/giscus/blob/main/ADVANCED-USAGE.md).